MadManRises/Madgine/docs/core/pluginsystem.md

 ### Plugin Definition Files

-The framework allows to provide a `PLUGIN_DEFINITION_FILE`, an ini-format file describing which plugins should be enabled.
-If it is set, all dynamic plugin loading code will be excluded from the build and instead the provided configuration will be statically applied.
+When providing a `MADGINE_CONFIGURATION` folder (see /ref Build) a `plugins.ini` file can be put in that folder to determine which plugins should be enabled.
+If it is present, all dynamic plugin loading code will be excluded from the build and instead the provided configuration will be statically applied.
 Due to its static linking nature this option currently is only supported with the CMake option [`BUILD_SHARED_LIBS`][] being disabled.
+The easiest way to modify the plugin selection and any plugin configuration files is by using the \subpage PluginManagerManual Tool.

 ## Unique Components